President: Angelo De Santis (email@example.com)

 Marco M. Scuderi for his exceptional seminal contributions to our understanding of fault mechanics and earthquake physics via important fundamental advances and high-quality papers on a broad range of problems on rock physics.

-- Outstanding Student Poster and PICO (OSPP) Awards
+- Outstanding Student Poster and PICO (OSPP) Award

-The 2018 Outstanding Student Poster and PICO (OSPP) Awards is awarded to
+The 2018 Outstanding Student Poster and PICO (OSPP) Award is awarded to

 Katarzyna Dudzisz Rock magnetism of the Lower Triassic sedimentary rocks from Spitsbergen